DarkWolfie-Youtube/requestplus/README.md

 ### Features
 - **Custom CSS**: For personalized overlay design.
 - **Twitch chat requests**: Enabling viewers to suggest songs directly in chat.
+  - **Twitch Channel Point Redeem**: Streamers that are affiliated can access the new Channel Point Page.
 - **More Coming Soon**

 For more details, visit [Request+](https://requestplus.xyz).